-So-called “grass-fed milk” simply milks from cows on a diet of grass and forage, instead of the more common grain- and concentrate-based diets.
+So-called “grass-fed milk” from cows on a grass and forage diet instead of the more common grain- and concentrate-based diets.
 A growing body of scientific research suggests that grass-fed milk is more beneficial for our health, has better flavor, and may even indirectly aid in long-term weight loss.

 In this post, we go into three significant advantages of grass-fed milk over its more conventional counterparts, which are derived from cows fed cereals, byproducts,s and protein-fortified feeds, which results in the conclusion that Grass-Fed cows make better milk for butter.

 Grass-Fed Cows Make Better Milk For Butter: Higher Levels of Terpenes

 Terpenes are aromatic hydrocarbons that have gained substantial interest among commercial industries and consumers alike, not just for their ability to enhance the flavors and aromas of various products but for their documented therapeutic potential.
 Because of their presence in virtually all plant life, grass-fed Cows make better milk for butter and have been shown to produce milk with much higher levels of the following terpenes than grain-fed cows: